Luke McCaffrey

-Luke McCaffrey (born April 2, 2001) is an American professional football wide receiver and return specialist for the Washington Commanders of the National Football League (NFL).
+Luke McCaffrey (born April 2, 2001) is an American professional football wide receiver and kick returner for the Washington Commanders of the National Football League (NFL).
 He played college football for the Nebraska Cornhuskers and Rice Owls, originally at quarterback before switching to wide receiver at Rice.
 McCaffrey was selected by the Commanders in the third round of the 2024 NFL draft.
 A member of the McCaffrey football family, he is the son of Ed and the youngest brother of Max, Christian, and Dylan McCaffrey.

 Early life

 McCaffrey was born on April 2, 2001, in Highlands Ranch, Colorado.
 He attended Valor Christian High School, where he played for his father.
 He mostly played wide receiver and defensive back during his first two years of high school while his brother, Dylan, was Valor Christian's starting quarterback.
 McCaffrey caught 47 passes for 717 yards and nine touchdowns as a sophomore.
 He split quarterbacking duties during his junior season and completed 76 percent of his passes for 878 yards with six touchdowns and three interceptions.
 McCaffrey passed for 2,202 yards with 21 touchdowns and four interceptions while also rushing for 526 yards and eight touchdowns as Valor Christian went undefeated and won the Class 5A state championship.
 McCaffrey was rated a four-star recruit, and committed to play college football at Nebraska over offers from Colorado, Colorado State, Michigan, Ohio State, UCLA, and Mississippi.